This article was originally published by BrandBastion CEO Jenny Wolfram in Adweek.

 Pirates ambush brand campaigns

-Problem: Drifting through the backwaters of the web, pirates ambush brand advertising as they hijack their paid advertising, posting links to free streaming channels and illegal download sites.
+Problem: Drifting through the backwaters of the web, pirates ambush brand advertising as they hijack their paid advertising, posting links to free streaming channels, illegal download sites, and counterfeit items.

 Online piracy directly impacts entertainment-industry pre-release promotions, as well as infringing on licensed digital content copyright.
 These activities effectively halve video-gaming industry revenues, channeling ad revenues to the game hackers, modders and pirates commandeering brand conversations.

 In our investigation of major movie studios’ Facebook ad campaigning, we found that 31 percent of total comments beneath the ad lured users with promises of free pirated versions.